Quality as an Algorithm: How I Evaluate Businesses

 1. Return on Capital

-The single most important metric is the return on invested capital (ROIC).
+The single most important metric is return on invested capital (ROIC).
 It measures how efficiently a company converts capital into profit.
 A ROIC that consistently exceeds the cost of capital is the clearest signal of a competitive advantage.

 2. Competitive Position